opsgenie/terraform-provider-opsgenie/website/docs/r/user.html.markdown

 The following arguments are supported:

 * `username` - (Required) The email address associated with this user.
-Opsgenie defines that this must not be longer than 100 characters.
+Opsgenie defines that this must not be longer than 100 characters and must contain lowercase characters only.

 * `full_name` - (Required) The Full Name of the User.